singhaniasnigdha/Interactive-Lab-Hub/Lab 1/README.md

 Some new ideas that popped up when the team was acting out the interaction were:
 * Use as reminders - Sync with reminders on your cell phone, and use some key images from the description to remind the user when its time for their activity (example - the picture of a dumbbells when its time to head to the gym)
 * Use to represent the weather outside
-* Use different colors and images to represent with the music playing around
+* Use different colors and images to be representative of the music playing around

 ## Part C. Prototype the device